-There is a crisis in America today with 39 million people living in poverty.
+There is a crisis in America today with an estimated 42 million people living in poverty.
 Homelessness, being in the justice system, lack of access to education, domestic violence, and human trafficking create a pathway into poverty.

 Through targeted partnerships and active engagement, the Foundation provides funding to organizations that benefit recipients as they strive to achieve success.
 By providing access to workforce training and job readiness education, the Foundation helps people become self-sufficient and achieve their personal goals.
 We also provide microgrants to ensure that there are no barriers for attendance that negatively impact participants.